German AfD taps into young voters' fears, disillusionment – DW – 09/25/2024

 With provocative messages such as "Germany is going bankrupt," or proclamations that the government of Chancellor Olaf Scholz "hates you," they play on fears that many young people have.
 And then they immediately offer a solution: the AfD.

 Clearly, the campaigns have been successful: in the state election in Brandenburg on Sunday, almost one in three young people voted for the AfD.
-In comparison: three years ago, around 50% of young people voted for the parties of the governining coalition, i.e. the Greens, Free Democrats (FDP) and Social Democrats (SPD).
+In comparison: three years ago, around 50% of young people voted for the parties of the governing federal coalition of Social Democrats, Greens and Free Democrats (FDP).

 "These three parties have failed in the eyes of young people," explained Klaus Hurrelmann in an interview with Deutschlandfunk radio.
 One of the most renowned researchers on youth in Germany, he regularly conducts scientific surveys with young people and analyzes their attitudes and views.

-"They have not managed to get their own issues across: Climate, education, prosperity, peace."
+"They have not managed to get their own issues across: Climate, education, prosperity, peace," he said.

 Pessimistic view of the future

 Experts believe that disappointment is compounded by fear of the future.
-This is shown by the latest major survey Hurrelmann presented earlier this year.
-According to the study, many teenagers and young adults are pessimistic about the future.
+This is shown by the latest major survey Hurrelmann presented earlier this year showing that many teenagers and young adults are pessimistic about the future.
 They are worried about social decline, war, or not being able to find a home.
-The result is noteworthy, because the job prospects for young people in Germany have not been this good in years, due to the baby boomers reaching retirement age.
+The result is noteworthy because the job prospects for young people in Germany have not been this good in years due to the baby boomers reaching retirement age.

 The great urban-rural divide in eastern Germany